 Cost of Living: 72.5% Higher than the National Average; 33.5% Higher than the State Average

 Medford, most notably the home of Tufts University, is both a college town and a family-oriented community — the best of both worlds.
 Recreational areas and community-wide events are both common here, while the Medford Police Department has received national recognition for its safety-focused smartphone apps.
 Though the Medford cost of living averages 34% higher than the Massachusetts average, Medford is considered one of the most affordable towns in its region, with neighbors Cambridge, Somerville, Winchester, and Arlington costing much, much more.
 A diverse range of restaurants makes it easy to find competitive prices, while good public transportation options (including a commuter rail stop) make it a breeze to save on transportation costs.

 Bentley University, Brandeis University, Middlesex University

 Home to Brandeis University and Bentley University, Waltham is a charming college town with a distinct New England feel.
-The cost of living is quite above both the national and state averages, with housing just under 150% above the national norm.
+The cost of living is quite above both the national and state averages, with housing costs coming in at more than 200% above the national norm.
 The good news: a minuscule unemployment rate, low taxes, practically zero crime, and a laid-back college town vibe.
 The Charles Riverwalk Park along the Charles River is the perfect place to spend a pleasant afternoon or evening, and fishing, jogging, and riverside meals are all enjoyable activities here.
 Just be sure to bundle up.
 Located just west of Boston, Waltham experiences the usual New England winter and summer averages of about 68 degrees Fahrenheit.